Books for Jewish American Heritage Month

 Contemporary art is the object of inflated and widely divergent claims.
 But what kind of discourse can open it up effectively to critical analysis?
 Anywhere or Not at All is a major philosophical intervention in art theory that challenges the terms of established positions through a new approach at once philosophical, historical, social and art-critical.
 Developing the position that “contemporary art is postconceptual art,” the book progresses through a dual series of conceptual constructions and interpretations of particular works to assess the art from a number of perspectives: contemporaneity and its global context; art against aesthetic; the Romantic pre-history of conceptual art; the multiplicity of modernisms; transcategoriality; conceptual abstraction; photographic ontology; digitalization; and the institutional and existential complexities of art-space and art-time.
 Anywhere or Not at All maps out the conceptual space for an art that is both critical and contemporary in the era of global capitalism.A new reading of the philosophy of contemporary art by the author of The Politics of Time

 Contemporary art is the object of inflated and widely divergent claims.
 But what kind of discourse can open it up effectively to critical analysis?
 Anywhere or Not at All is a major philosophical intervention in art theory that challenges the terms of established positions through a new approach at once philosophical, historical, social and art-critical.
 Developing the position that “contemporary art is postconceptual art,” the book progresses through a dual series of conceptual constructions and interpretations of particular works to assess the art from a number of perspectives: contemporaneity and its global context; art against aesthetic; the Romantic pre-history of conceptual art; the multiplicity of modernisms; transcategoriality; conceptual abstraction; photographic ontology; digitalization; and the institutional and existential complexities of art-space and art-time.
-Anywhere or Not at All maps out the conceptual space for an art that is both critical and contemporary in the era of global capitalism.In honor of Arab American Heritage Month in April, we are sharing books by Arab and Arab American authors that share their culture, history, and personal lives.
+Anywhere or Not at All maps out the conceptual space for an art that is both critical and contemporary in the era of global capitalism.In celebration of Jewish American Heritage Month in May, we are sharing books by authors who share their individual stories, experiences, and lives.
+Find our full collection of books here.